 2. Color Your Hair Gradually

 To go from brown to blonde hair and to lighten brunette strands in general, you will need to have your base color lifted with bleach.
-The American Academy of Dermatology (AAD) suggests choosing a dye within three shades of your natural color to help maintain the health of your mane.
+The American Academy of Dermatology (AAD) suggests choosing a dye within three shades of your natural color to maintain the health of your hair.

-Editor’s tip: To bleach your hair at home, try using the L’Oréal Paris Feria Hyper Platinum Advanced Lightening System Bleach, which can lighten hair several levels, making it ideal for anyone starting with a darker base color.
-This kit includes an anti-brass conditioner, formulated with purple pigments to help neutralize brass while conditioning and strengthening the hair.
-The conditioner will help keep your strands feeling healthy and strong.
+Editor’s tip: To bleach your hair at home, try L’Oréal Paris Feria Hyper Platinum Advanced Lightening System Bleach, which can lighten hair several levels at home, making it ideal for anyone starting with a darker base color.
+This kit even includes an anti-brass conditioner, formulated with purple pigments to neutralize brass while conditioning and strengthening the hair.

-Once you’ve gone lighter, you should consider switching up your hair care routine to one that’s more catered to bleached hair.
+Once you’ve gone lighter, you should consider switching up your hair care routine to one that’s catered to color-treated and bleached hair.
 The following three tips are worth adding to your beauty arsenal.

-As much as you love the hairstyles hot tools can create, repeated exposure to heat can wear down your strands.
-Instead of skipping out on gorgeous looks, try creating no-heat hairstyles using the L'Oréal Paris EverPure Sulfate-Free Tinted Dry Shampoo for Blonde Hair.
-It instantly absorbs oil and won’t leave behind any white residue.
-It can also be used as a texturizing spray throughout your mane to add body while it refreshes your strands.
+As much as you may love the hairstyles that hot tools can create, repeated exposure to heat can seriously damage your strands.
+Instead of skipping out on gorgeous looks, try creating no-heat hairstyles, like heatless beach waves.

-Enhance your new hair color by adding the L’Oréal Paris Le Color Gloss One Step In-Shower Toning Gloss into your hair care routine.
-This at-home treatment that works to brighten and tone your hair color while also deeply conditioning your strands.
+Enhance your new hair color by adding L’Oréal Paris Le Color Gloss One Step In-Shower Toning Gloss to your hair care routine.
+This at-home treatment works to brighten and tone your hair color while also deeply conditioning your strands.
 It’s formulated with a coconut oil-infused deep-conditioning base and can be used on all hair types and textures.

 While hair toning gloss is typically thought of as an in-salon treatment, this product can be used in just 15 minutes at home.
-There’s no mixing involved — you can just add it to your wash day routine for enhanced color and to add a boost of shine to your strands.
+There’s no mixing involved — you can just add it to your wash day routine for enhanced color and extra shine.

 Discover more tips & tricks